ForceANatur/restoration-mod-fans_addons/README.md

 Marshal Shield has been buffed.

-Captain spawns are a lot more meaner on Death Sentence Pro Job.

-A secret 6th captain only available with Everlasting Season/April 1st.
+A secret 6th and 7th captain only available with April 1st/Everlasting Season.

 Vanilla units have bravo units.
 Assets borrowed from new coppers again.